 - 1. Press the "Add" button to add your ISO file to the list of registered images.
-This will present an ordinary file dialog that allows you to find your ISO file on your host machine. - Back to the manager window, select the ISO file that you just added and press the "Select" button.
+This will present an ordinary file dialog that allows you to find your ISO file on your host machine. - 2.
+Back to the manager window, select the ISO file that you just added and press the "Select" button.
 This selects the ISO file for your VM.

-The Virtual Disk Image Manager is described in detail in Section 3.5, "The Virtual Disk Manager".
+The Virtual Disk Image Manager is described in detail in chapter 3.5, The Virtual Disk Manager, page 34.

-3.4.
-Running a virtual machine
+3.4 Running a virtual machine